George Hargreaves (politician): Christian ministry and community work

 In 1990 Hargreaves was ordained as a Pentecostal minister under the auspices of the International Ministerial Council of Great Britain and served as an associate pastor at Edmonton Temple church in North East London.
 He taught New Testament Greek at Edmonton Temple's 'Word of Life' bible college.

 He studied for a Diploma in Christian Ministry at the International Bible Institute of London, where he gained a Distinction.
 He then obtained a BA Honours degree in Theology from London University's King's College and a Post-graduate Diploma in Theology from Oxford University.
 He then went on to win the first Studentship Award for Oxford University's newly formed Centre for Christianity & Culture.
 The award funded his studies for a master's degree in Anthropology.
 As part of the conditions of the Studentship Award he also gave a series of lectures at the Centre for Christianity & Culture on the subject of the Black Majority Churches in Britain.
 He was also a member of the Black Theology in Britain group with Professor Robert Beckford and other black leading theologians.
 Hargreaves is an Associate of King's College (AKC).

 In 1994 Hargreaves married Maxine Williams, the founder and pastor of Hephzibah Christian Centre in Hackney, and he joined his wife in Christian ministry as co-pastor of the church.
 Hargreaves, apart from pastoring the Hephzibah Christian Centre with his wife Maxine, was also deeply involved in community work in North East London and elsewhere.

 Whilst studying at Oxford University from 1995-1997 Hargreaves served as an Associate Chaplain at Campsfield House Immigration Detention Centre.

 He served as Hackney Council's strategic partnership representative for the Christian community in Hackney.
-He was also employed as faith community manager for Waltham Forest Council and played a major role in maintaining good community relations with the Muslim community in the borough in the aftermath of the 2005 7/7 attacks in London.
+He was also employed as faith community manager for Waltham Forest Council and played a major role in maintaining good community relations with the Muslim community in the borough in the aftermath of the 7 July 2005 London bombings.